SalesforceCommerceCloud/pwa-kit/.github/PULL_REQUEST_TEMPLATE.md

 ## Localization

-- [ ] The change includes UI text update in Retail React App (which requires translation)
+- [ ] Changes includes a UI text update in the Retail React App (which requires translation)